 - 6. Address health issues related to your fitness to practise - 7.
-Obey laws, regulations and guidelines - 8.
+Obey laws and regulations - 8.
 Comply with requirements for the protection of children and vulnerable adults - 9.
 Act within the limits of your knowledge, skills, competence and experience - 10.
 Keep your professional knowledge and skills up to date - 11.
 Obtain consent from service users - 12.
-Assess service users' capacity to consent where necessary - 13.
-Communicate effectively with service users and others involved in their care - 14.
+Assess service' users' capacity to consent where necessary - 13.
+Communicate effectively with service users - 14.
 Act in accordance with the principles of open disclosure - 15.
-Assist, advise and support colleagues, recently qualified registrants and students - 16.
+Assist and advise colleagues, recently qualified registrants and students - 16.
 Teach, supervise and assess students and other professionals - 17.
-Supervise tasks that you delegate to others - 18.
+Supervise tasks that you give to others - 18.
 Keep accurate records - 19.
-Assess health, safety and welfare risks - 20.
-Raise concerns about safety and quality of care - 21.
+Assess and mitigate any health, safety and welfare risks

+- 20. Raise concerns about safety and quality of care - 21.
 Maintain adequate professional indemnity insurance